CMUPracticum/TrailScribe/README.md

 * Upload .tfw (plain text - World file) at the same directory.
 The map and its respective TFW file must have the same names.
  - `scp map.tfw <user>@<host>:~/trailscribe/scripts/tmp/.`
 * Run Python script.
 Usage: `python setup_map.py tmp/<source map> <target map name>`.
- - `python setup_map.py map.tif map1`
+ - `python setup_map.py tmp/map.tif map1`
 * If this map already exists in the database, the user will be prompted for an update:
- - This map already exists in the database.
+ ** This map already exists in the database.
 Would you like to update the record for this map with the new data (Y/yes or N/no)?
- - If the user inputs Y/yes, the map tiles will be updated.
-If they input anything else, the script will abort:
+  *** If the user inputs Y/yes, the map tiles will be updated.
+ ** If they input anything else, the script will abort:
-  -- Operation aborted.
+  *** Operation aborted.
 Please provide a unique map name and run the script again.
 * Newly created tiles can be found at: `~/trailscribe/media/map/map1_tiles.zip`

 ## Sync Center RESTful API